 Core 2.0 and Standard 2.0 Support

-Prior to version 5.0 all functionality of the Code Effects solution was delivered in a single assembly named CodeEffects.Rule.dll.
+Prior to version 5.0 all functionality of the Code Effects business rules engine was delivered in a single assembly named CodeEffects.Rule.dll.
 Beginning from version 5.0, Rule Editor and Rule Engine are split into separate assemblies.
 This gives developers more referencing flexibility.

 The Rule Editor is now completely free and can be referenced from NuGet.
 It supports all current .NET web platforms.
 Please refer to the Rule Editor Implementation Examples topic for implementation details and NuGet links.